adrienbailliard/xrpl-trading-bot/docs/config.md

 + `displayNDigits` (number)

   The number of decimal places used for displaying values.
-+ `ignoredSmallOffersBalanceRatio` (number)
++ `ignoreOfferAmountBalanceRatio` (number)

-  The percentage of balance to ignore small offers from competitors.
+  The percentage of the balance to ignore when considering offers.
 + `baseProfitSpread` (number)

   Minimum profit margin applied when placing offers.